I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 I laughed and rebuttoned my shirt.

 Since Wesley wasn’t interested in the shotgun, I scooped it off the floor on the way out.
 It was an old Stoeger Coach shotgun with exposed hammers.
 My guess on the gauge was correct, it was a big ten.
-The barrels were cut down and the stock shortened into a rounded grip.
-A handy size, with a helluva kick and the ability to make big holes in a man.
+The barrels were cut down and the stock shortened and carved into a rounded grip.
+A handy size, with a helluva kick and the ability to make big holes.
 And it was mine now.
 To the victors go the spoils.

-I stepped into the sunlight just in time for the bartender to step onto the boardwalk with the Sheriff.
+I stepped into the sunlight just in time for the bartender to reach the boardwalk with the Sheriff a step behind him.

-Dan took in my freshly bloodied face and sighed angrily as he shifted from one foot to the other.
+Dan took in my freshly bloodied face and grunted angrily as he shifted from one foot to the other.
 “Jed, what did I tell you?”

 “I didn’t blow anything up,” I growled.
 “The other guys started it.
 We were minding our own business, sipping whiskey, and one of them started a brawl.
-After I beat his ass, another one threw down on us with this scatter gun,” I raised my new shotgun for emphasis before jerking my head towards the bar.
+After I knocked him out, another one threw down on us with this scatter gun,” I raised my new shotgun for emphasis before jerking my head towards the bar.
 “The fellow in there shot him in self-defense.”
 I didn’t mention that I started the brawl by throwing the first punch.
 But I’m not the sort of man who gives anyone a free swing at me before I fight back.

 Dan pointed at the shotgun.
 “You know that’s evidence, right?”

-I shrugged as innocently as I could manage.
+I tried to look as innocently as I could manage.

-“Fine, I know where you live anyways,” he looked at me sideways.
+“Fine, I know where you live anyways,” he squinted at me.
 “Do I need to get one of my deputies to escort you around town?
 You seem like you’re having a hard time staying out of trouble.”

 The last thing I wanted was one of those clowns following me around, and he knew it.
 I also knew it wasn’t an idle threat.
 “I’ll try harder.
 Promise.”

-Dan shook his head in disgust, rested his rifle on a shoulder and walked past me into the saloon with the unhappy looking bartender in tow.
+Dan shook his head in disgust, walked past me into the saloon with the unhappy looking bartender in tow.

 Final editing just isn’t fun… But it’s going well.
 Like shooting, where trigger time equates to increased skill and accuracy, time on a keyboard equates to increased writing skill.
 So we are getting there, slowly, painfully… word by word…edit by edit…